wingersonMJ/Like-Me_Clinical_Aggregation/README.md

 Complex prediction models, such as neural networks, tree-based classifiers, or simple regressions, can inform patients and clinicians about expected recovery timelines.
 However, these models are limitted by a few factors:
 - Most prediction models are trained on large cohorts with diverse patient and injury characteristics.
-    - While usually considered a strength, in some contexts prediction model generalization to a more precise patient population in a real-world setting can be limitted - patients are left asking "but do these results apply to *me*?" and clinicians are left wondering if prediction models are accurate in thier patient population.
+    - While usually considered a strength, some models may not generalize to a more precise real-world patient population - patients are left asking "but do these results apply to *me*?" and clinicians are left wondering if prediction models are accurate among the patients they see for care.
 - Few prediction models can provide clear reasoning for *why* or *how* a prediction is made, or what factors were most influental in a prediction.
 - Prediction models, especially classifiers, can treat medical diseases as a series of binary decisions made in sequence.
     - Actual clinical management of disease is more complex, and clinicians must use all available information to guide decisions to promote long-term health and recovery.